sdoval27/svg-logo-maker/README.md

 GIVEN a command-line application that accepts user input WHEN I am prompted for text
-THEN I can enter up to three characters
-WHEN I am prompted for the text color
+THEN I can enter up to three characters S:(letters, numbers, spec) WHEN I am prompted for the text color
 THEN I can enter a color keyword (OR a hexadecimal number) WHEN I am prompted for a shape